The Seven Principles of Shamanism: Part 5

 We all know those individuals who like to argue, to prove a point.
 More often than not they are trying to deal with some or other insecurity.
 They see everything as an argument and not as a discussion.

-They are more focused on winning an argument than actually being right.
-They are not concerned with what is right.
+They're more focused on winning an argument than actually being right.
+They're not concerned with what is right.

-These people fail to take ownership of the moment, they are constantly living in the past or the future, devising ways that will show them to be right.
-They do not listen when someone else is speaking, because they're busy formulating their argument that will build on what they said previously.
+These people fail to take ownership of the moment.
+They're constantly living in the past or the future, devising ways that'll show them to be right.
+They don't listen when someone else is speaking, because they're busy formulating their argument that will build on what they said previously.

 We need to remember that every moment is a gift to us from God or the Universe, whatever you wish to call him/her.

-It is a wonderful gift because there is only one moment at any given ‘time,’ but it is given to all of us, every person, animal, plant, table, chair, entity, at exactly the same time.
+It's a wonderful gift because there's only one moment at any given ‘time,’ but it's given to all of us, every person, animal, plant, table, chair, entity, at exactly the same time.
 We share it, in our ‘oneness.’
 It unites us.

 We all have the power to do what we want with it, either to grow love or to grow fear.
 All we need to do is go deep inside, find our truth, and make a choice.